lebusa/lebusa/README.md

 I'm a **software engineer** with a specialty in **immersive audio**.
 I build **frontend, backend, fullstack, media and API projects**, mostly leaning towards **Node.js** stack.
 I also have an interest in **big data**, **devops**, **cloud** and **high performance computing**.

 - 🔭 Working on **MERN**, **PERN** (MongoDB/PostgreSQL, Express, React, Node.js) and **Python** projects, with docker, Nginx, mostly on Linux systems.
-- 🌱 Experimenting with AWS & kubernetes.
+- 🌱 Experimenting with AWS & kubernetes, &amp; trying Go.
 - 🚀 High performance computing practitioner (openHPC, xCAT, SLURM)